EvaSeidlmayer/orcid-for-wikidata/README.md

 **From ORCID_2019_activites_1.tar.gz we retrieved 3 804 784 4publications indicated by PMID, PMC, DOI, WOS-id, Scopus-ID, DNB.
 From ORCID_2019_activites_2.tar.gz we retrieved 3 752 394 publications indicated by these IDs.**

 Then we check if those articles are already listed in Wikidata.
+Only already existing paper-items shall enriched, in order not to spam the Wikidata platform with scientific papers.